Herbed Beef Stew with Puff Pastry

 - Bring to a boil.
 Reduce heat; cover and simmer for 1 hour or until meat is almost tender.
 Discard bay leaves.
 Stir in squash and tapioca; return to a boil.
 Cook for 5 minutes.
 Remove from the heat; let cool for 10 minutes.

 - Meanwhile, on a lightly floured surface, roll out puff pastry to 1/4-in. thickness.
 Using a 10-oz. ramekin for a pattern, cut out six pastry circles 1 in. larger than the diameter of the ramekin.

 - Fill six greased 10-oz. ramekins with beef mixture; top each with a pastry circle.
 Seal pastry to edges of ramekins; cut slits in each pastry.
 If desired, use the pastry scraps to cut out 30 strips.
 Twist strips; place five strips on each ramekin.
 Pinch edges to seal.
 Combine egg yolk and cream; brush over tops.

-Originally published as Herbed Beef Stew with Puff Pastry in Taste of Home Recipe Card Collection Winter 2010 Winter 2010, p27
+Originally published as Classic Beef Stew in Taste of Home Recipe Card Collection Winter 2010

 Follow along as we show you how to make these fantastic recipes from our archive.